sky-xian/VIPER/README.md

 After a successful __VIPER__ run, another 'analysis' folder is generated which contains all of the resulting output files.

-# Getting Started - One time installation of components necessary for an individual user:
+# Getting Started - One time installation of components necessary for an individual user: <a name="GettingStarted"></a>
 __If you are looking to install for a system of users, we recommend you look at appendix C below.
 Note that this can also be a very useful step for individual users as well!__

 Although included in this README are step-by-step instructions, it is assumed that the user has a basic understanding of the [nix command line interface](https://en.wikipedia.org/wiki/Command-line_interface).